Skip to content

 • by

-Quora is a widely know website for question and answer requirements.
+Quora is a widely known website for question-and-answer requirements.
 It is a platform that empowers people with knowledge.
-Users come to Quora to ask questions about any topic under the sun and get relevant, customised answers by experienced people.
+Users come to Quora to ask questions about any topic and get relevant, customised answers from experienced people.

 However, there are other such platforms which provide similar services, and in this article, we take a look at the best alternatives to Quora.